rodolphe-fontaine/guestbook_mcm/README.md

 - deploy a simple policy by using the UI
 - deploy a policy with the command line.

+NB : if you use RedHat Advanced Cluster Manager, you will need to modify the api versions in the yaml files.

 ## The application